 Can I refinance if I’m upside down on an auto loan?

 It’s possible, but it might not be the best idea.
-If you’re already upside down on your car loan — meaning you owe more for the car than it’s worth — you may have to put up additional collateral to cover the remaining loan balance.
+If you’re already upside down on your car loan — meaning you owe more than the car’s worth — you may have to put up additional collateral to cover the remaining loan balance.

-Refinancing can help you turn your car loan around.
+Refinancing can help you turn your car loan around and avoid defaulting.
 Some lenders even offer loans specifically for this situation.
-However, not all lenders are willing to work with upside down loans, so you might want to reach out to customer service first to make sure you’re eligible.
+However, not all lenders are willing to work with upside-down car loans, so you might want to reach out to customer service first to make sure you’re eligible.